bgsoftware/company-site/_posts/2019-06-26-software-costs.md

 tags              : [John Scott, Software]
 ---

-When you’re talking business with a customer, there are two basic questions which will always be asked: “What’s this going to cost?” and “”How does this save me time and money?”
+When you’re talking business with a customer, there are two basic questions which will always be asked: “What’s this going to cost?” and ”How does this save me time and money?”
 Business decisions are made using logic, facts and data/research.
 A solution either is going to work, or not.

 The issue of price will almost always come up during the first meeting.
 Fair enough.
 You’ll know you’re dealing with a reputable company when they tell you, “It depends.”